Business Terms and Conditions

 The Defaulting Party (being a natural person) shall die or become mentally incapacitated, or (being a partnership or other unincorporated association) shall be dissolved or become subject to any bankruptcy or analogous insolvency procedure in any jurisdiction.

-10.1 “Force Majeure” means any event or circumstance preventing either party from performing any or all of its obligations which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable control of the party so prevented.
+9.1 “Force Majeure” means any event or circumstance preventing either party from performing any or all its obligations which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable control of the party so prevented.

-11.1 Any communication given under these Terms shall be in writing and delivered personally, by email (email@example.com)or by facsimile transmission (facsimile transmission to be confirmed by letter posted within 12 hours) or pre-paid recorded, special delivery or first class post (or air mail post if to an address outside the United Kingdom) to the address (including the email address provided) or the facsimile number of the party who is to receive such communication as may from time to time be specified in writing by the relevant party as its address for the purpose of this Clause.
+10.1 Any communication given under these Terms shall be in writing and delivered personally, by email (email@example.com) or pre-paid recorded, special delivery or first class post (or air mail post if to an address outside the United Kingdom) to the address (including the email address provided) or the facsimile number of the party who is to receive such communication as may from time to time be specified in writing by the relevant party as its address for the purpose of this Clause.

-11.2 Each party undertakes to notify the other party in accordance with this Clause, if the address (including the email address) or facsimile number specified in this Clause is no longer an appropriate address for the service of communications.
+10.2 Each party undertakes to notify the other party in accordance with this Clause, if the address (including the email address) specified in this Clause is no longer an appropriate address for the service of communications.

 its only remedy in respect of statements, representations, warranties or understandings made or repeated in these Terms or in relation to these Terms shall be for breach of contract.